-If you require neck surgery due to an injury, disease, or chronic pain, the experienced neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs and Smyrna in the Atlanta, Georgia metropolitan area are here for you.
+If you require neck surgery due to an injury, disease, or chronic pain, the experienced neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, are here for you.
 They use the most innovative, state-of-the-art surgical equipment and procedures, including robotic spine surgery, to relieve neck pain and restore your quality of life.
 Schedule an appointment with Polaris Spine & Neurosurgery Center over the phone or online at the first sign of chronic or severe neck pain.

 You may require neck surgery to repair an injury or relieve chronic pain associated with spinal cord or nerve root compression if nonsurgical treatments haven’t worked for you.
 Reasons for neck surgery include: